Gabya06/PromotedPost/README.md

 Non-Promoted-Actual |           201448       |          0          |
 Promoted-Actual     |           3356         |          0          |

 The classification report breaks down the true positive and false positive rates to give better insights into where the model scored well or not.
+We can see that the promoted posts scored 0 precision and 0 recall, indicating a poor performance.

 Classification Report: